IrisLaanearu/RT2_assignments/README.md

 The documentation of Research Track 1 assignment can be found here: https://irislaanearu.github.io/RT2_assignments/

-## Assignment 2: Using widgets and data visualization for the Research Track 1 second assignment
+## Assignment 2: Using widgets and data visualization for the Research Track 1 Second Assignment
 In this assignment the author:
 - created a jupyter notebook to replace the user interface (node A) made for the RT1 course
 - used widgets to let the user know the position of the robot and all targets that have been set and cancelled in the environment